-4. Cryptographic Algorithms for JWE
+4. Cryptographic Algorithms for Encryption

 JWE uses cryptographic algorithms to encrypt the Content Encryption Key (CEK) and the Plaintext.
-This section specifies a set of specific algorithms for these purposes.

 4.1. "alg" (Algorithm) Header Parameter Values for JWE

 The table below is the set of alg (algorithm) header parameter values that are defined by this specification for use with JWE.
 These algorithms are used to encrypt the CEK, producing the JWE Encrypted Key, or to use key agreement to agree upon the CEK.